 - Is something being demonstrated in the video?

 All such content will need to be described in order for the video to be accessible.
 Good audio descriptions simply state in words what a blind person would miss visually.
+If you are unable to create an audio described version of the video, you can provide the descriptions during your presentation.
 The resources below will assist you in creating good audio descriptions.

 More Resources: Creating Audio Descriptions